robinpatel/linux-sup-util/README.md

 # linux-sup-util
-Executable utilities for general usage on Linux based systems
+Executable utilities for general usage on Linux based systems.